rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 -- That's it.
 Your feed is ready and you can start selling in your desired marketplace.

-Use features such as category mapping, custom fields, product filters, Google Atuo-sync, and many more to generate optimized feed for greater results.
+Use features such as category mapping, custom fields, product filters, Google Auto-sync, and many more to generate optimized feed for greater results.

 [youtube https://www.youtube.com/watch?v=YM4m_tpkYR4]